web-infra-dev/modern.js/packages/document/builder-doc/docs/en/shared/rspack.md

-[Rspack](https://www.rspack.dev/) is a high performance Rust-based JavaScript bundler that offers strong interoperability with the webpack ecosystem, enabling faster development cycles and efficient collaboration between the two tools.
+[Rspack](https://www.rspack.dev/) is a high performance JavaScript bundler based on Rust, with interoperability with the webpack ecosystem, allowing it to be integrated into webpack projects at a low cost while providing better build performance.

-Rspack's build performance is significantly better than Webpack, not only due to the language benefits of Rust, but also due to its parallel architecture and incremental compilation features.
-Benchmarking has shown that Rspack can deliver a 5-10x improvement in compilation performance.
+Compared to webpack, Rspack has significantly improved build performance, thanks not only to the language advantages brought by Rust, but also to its parallel architecture and incremental compilation features.
+Benchmarking has shown that Rspack can provide 5-10 times better compilation performance.